 Bridget is haunted by the memory her sister April has long chosen to forget.
 The mysterious and unexplained permeates every moment of their lives.
 You can’t see it, you can’t touch it, you can barely feel it.
 You can’t hold on tight enough, as its darkness encircles you, then retreats back into the fog.

-A new work from Side Pony Productions (The Confidence Man, The Pride) and The Last Great Hunt (Falling through Clouds, The Adventures of Alvin Sputnik: Deep Sea Explorer), The Irresistible is a reckless, intoxicating love letter to the subconscious.
+2018 Helpmann Award Nominee for Best Play, The Irresistible is intoxicatingly creepy, reminiscent of Stranger Things and Twin Peaks.
+This bold and original new work is the exceptional first collaboration between Side Pony Productions (The Confidence Man, The Pride) and The Last Great Hunt (Falling through Clouds, The Adventures of Alvin Sputnik: Deep Sea Explorer).

 “Brilliant work…This is the reason you go to see live theatre.” – 5 Stars

 “This is theatre with great strength of purpose, and a technical achievement that will leave you gobsmacked.
 The Irresistible is simply irresistible.” – 4½ Stars

 “Watts and Daff command the stage”- 4 Stars